rohitburman/GDP-AND-INCOME-ANALYSIS/README.md

 ![image](https://user-images.githubusercontent.com/100778333/156813157-a783243f-732e-4edd-89d8-5317a2565ef0.png)

+7. Interest revenue and Total revenue.sql

-7.What are the employer identification numbers whose interest revenue > 1000 and total revenue is between 1,50,000 and 2,50,000 IN 2015?
+What are the employer identification numbers whose interest revenue > 1000 and total revenue is between 1,50,000 and 2,50,000 IN 2015?

 ![image](https://user-images.githubusercontent.com/100778333/156820954-28ff8074-11a4-4ad1-89b0-84faf09de6bb.png)